BeauBouchard/BeauBouchard/README.md

 ## 📫 How to reach me

-📵 Don't Call my Phone. . . (sorry)
+📵 Don't Call my Phone. . . (sorry, I enjoy when I am disconnected)

 * DM me on [![Twitter](https://img.shields.io/badge/Twitter-FFFFFF.svg?logo=twitter&logoColor=blue)](https://twitter.com/beaubouchard)
 * OR Email me with the subject "From Your Github Page"